 the name of the POTW receiving the wastewater or residual

-which treatment unit of the POTW the wastewaters will be discharged to (e.g. headworks, solids handling, etc)
+which treatment unit of the POTW the wastewaters will be discharged to (e.g. headworks, solids handling, etc.)

 standard operating procedures for residuals management at the facility which shall include: